seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **Growth:** ~73 KB per day of snapshot data, plus outcome files.
 This is the only unbounded artifact in the repository and the one thing the monthly audit watches.

-### 3.14 Asset venue contract — 25 spot, 3 futures-only
+### 3.14 Asset venue contract — 25 spot, 5 futures-only

-**Boss's architectural decision, permanent.** Three of the 28 assets — **XMR, LIT and HYPE** — exist for this system on **Binance Futures only**.
+**Boss's architectural decision.** Five of the 30 assets — **XMR, LIT, HYPE, MORPHO and ARB** — exist for this system on **Binance Futures only**.
 The other 25 trade on Binance Spot.
 This is a declared property of the asset inside this list, not an observation about what some host answered on a given morning.

 ```
-fut:true   XMR · LIT · HYPE        perpetual only, no spot leg in this system
+fut:true   XMR · LIT · HYPE · MORPHO · ARB     perpetual only in this system
 default    the remaining 25                    spot ticker + perpetual funding
 ```

+**The two sets have different reasons and the same standing.** XMR, LIT and HYPE have no usable spot leg.
+MORPHO and ARB were declared futures-only on 03.09.2026 because that is where the Boss trades them, and whether a spot market exists for either is not a question this system asks.
+That is the whole force of «declared, not observed»: a rule that reads the host would have classified the two sets differently and would have been wrong about both.

 **Consequence 1 — price source (inv.
 12).** `fut:true` tokens are excluded from
 the spot `?symbols=` list and priced only from `cachedFutTickers`; the dead-market